-Physical resources may be delivered through U.S. mail to any non-campus location.
-Resources are borrowed through the patron's Library Account and mailed through the U.S. Postal Service.
+Physical items may be delivered through U.S. mail to any non-campus location.
+Items are borrowed through the patron's Library Account and mailed through the U.S. Postal Service.
 Delivery is generally within 10 days.
 Patrons are responsible for all return shipping costs.
-Timely return of borrowed materials is the patron's responsibility and all circulation policies apply.
+Timely return of borrowed materials is the patron's responsibility and all Circulation policies apply.

 - The library does not provide Document Delivery service for:

-- Resources already available online (e.g., electronic book or electronic journal subscriptions).
+- Materials available online (e.g., electronic book or electronic journal subscriptions).

-- Resources from our reference collection, or Archives & Historical Collections.
+- Physical items from our reference collection, special collection, or Archives & Historical Collections.

-- Resources with a loan period of less than five weeks (e.g. current journal issues and certain maps).
+- Physical items with a loan period of less than five weeks (e.g. journals, certain maps, and standards).

 - In accordance with United States Copyright law and related guidelines, the library may refuse a request that might violate copyright law.